WillACosta/flutter_currency_micro_app/README.md

 # App Modularization Guide

-The project uses an modularization approach with mono-repo, to organize and breaking the concept of monolithic into loosely coupled, self contained modules.
+The project uses a modularization approach with mono-repo, to organize and breaking the concept of monolithic into loosely coupled, self contained modules.